xvik/gradle-quality-plugin/src/doc/docs/guide/automatic.md

 configured the same way as other quality plugins (quality configuration unification).

-If [cpd](../tool/cpd.md) plugin was manually registered then it would be configured (but note that cpd plugin differ from other plugins in behaviour)
+If [cpd](../tool/cpd.md) plugin was manually registered then it would be configured (but note that cpd plugin differ from other plugins in behavior)

 ## Scope